jpotts18/android-mvp/README.md

 ## Intro

 This sample project is inspired in the initial project of [master-2](https://github.com/jpotts18/android-mvp) which i used as starting point for my vision of a simple MVP.

-Much of the reasoning behind the current structure is aimed at organizing the code in a way that it's easy to read for others, most of the time some of my fellow programmers wrote code meant to be for them and for them only which is in my oppinion and negative aspect in team but not so important  if it's only you behind the source code as long as you can come back later and be able to understand what was your reasoning when you wrote this line or the other.
+Much of the reasoning behind the current structure is aimed at organizing the code in a way that it's easy to read for others, most of the time some of my fellow programmers wrote code meant to be for them and for them only which is in my opinion and negative aspect in team but not so important if it's only you behind the source code as long as you can come back later and be able to understand what was your reasoning when you wrote this line or the other.

-Enforcing desing patterns like a true fanatic may lead to more problems thant solutions  i belive that one should take the best of the features and the benefits patterns can offer and the procceed to make adjustments in a team friendly way.
-Having something that every one can understand, extend and maintain is the way to go makes it easier for feature delivery, team rotation and eventually getting your product out there.
+Enforcing design patterns like a true fanatic may lead to more problems than solutions.
+I believe that one should take the best of the features and the benefits patterns can offer assimilate them then proceed to make adjustments and make sure everyone is now on the same page.
+Having something that everyone can understand extend and maintain is the nicer way to go to work everyday, it makes it easier for feature delivery, team rotation and eventually getting your product out there.

 ## Inspiration
-Part of me always believed  that guidelines are necesseary in order to comunicate ideas or give people some context,  what better starting point than open source- projects  my ideal modern app lies in between an MVP+Clean arquitecture  plus  MVP + Reactive programming(JavaRx2) :
+Part of me always believed  that guidelines are necessary in order to communicate ideas or give people some context,  what better starting point than open source- projects  my ideal modern app lies in between an MVP+Clean architecture  plus  MVP + Reactive programming(JavaRx2) :

  [todo-mvp-clean](https://github.com/googlesamples/android-architecture/tree/todo-mvp-clean/)

-I find everythign about JavaRx scary and confusing but i understand the value it brings at binding components inside applications so that's i include rxjava in my list.
+I find everything about JavaRx scary and confusing but i understand the value it brings at binding components inside applications so that's i include rxjava in my list.
  [todo-mvp-rxjava](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/)